brookelove/CSDepartment/README.md

 >10.
 [Questions?](#questions)
 ## DESCRIPTION:

 For my final project for MET CS 665 I have to create a mock computer science department.
 The point of this is to create a project using design patterns.
 I did not have to complete the entire portion.
+I am trying to use SpringBoot which I am coming up to an issue with the Gradel that shows depreciation fails thinking that it is a 9.0

 ## USER STORY: